libp2p/specs/webrtc/README.md

 To support half-closing and resets of streams, libp2p WebRTC uses message framing.
-Messages on a `RTCDataChannel` are embedded into the Protobuf message below and send on the `RTCDataChannel` prefixed with the message length in bytes, encoded as an unsigned variable length integer as defined by the [multiformats unsigned-varint spec][uvarint-spec].
+Messages on a `RTCDataChannel` are embedded into the Protobuf message below and sent on the `RTCDataChannel` prefixed with the message length in bytes, encoded as an unsigned variable length integer as defined by the [multiformats unsigned-varint spec][uvarint-spec].